owncloud/ocis/docs/architecture/posixfs.md

 If not available it will follow the [the Free Desktop Trash specificaton](https://specifications.freedesktop.org/trash-spec/trashspec-latest.html).

-In the current state of the PosixFS, trash bin is not supported.
+In the current state of the Posix FS, trash bin is not supported.

 ## Limitations

-As of Q2/2024 the PosixFS is in technical preview state which means that it is not officially supported.
+As of Q2/2024 the Posix FS is in technical preview state which means that it is not officially supported.

 The tech preview comes with the following limitations: